Ethical Leadership: Something to Consider

-Imagine having a stallion pulling a decrepit carriage, or possibly even a sickly horse pulling a Glass Landau.
-While there is still a ride, the ride is not an enjoyable one.
-In other words, you can be a highly effective leader, but at the same time, completely unethical.
+Imagine having a stallion pulling a decrepit carriage or possibly even a sickly horse pulling a Glass Landau.
+While there is still a ride, the ride is not enjoyable.
+In other words, you can be a highly effective leader but, at the same time, completely unethical.
 On the other hand, it is also possible to be an ineffective but ethical leader.
-In the end, followers prefer the package – a highly effective as well as ethical leader.
+In the end, followers prefer the package – a highly effective and ethical leader.

 We can further this idea and simplify by saying that ethics are nothing more than morals and/or principles that guide someone.
 Theoretically speaking, everyone is guided by some set of morals or principles, be they good or bad.
 So essentially, everyone has ethics, even though they are not always good per se.
 It’s the very old debate over what is right and what is wrong.
 Of course, we can probably all agree that you can have neither without action.

-Continuing the previous analogy, the carriage will not get far without a strong horse to pull it.
-So while you can have the best carriage ever, if you can’t move it, what good is it?
+Continuing the previous analogy, the carriage cannot get far without a strong horse pulling it.
+So while you can have the best carriage ever, what good is it if you can’t move it?
 Flip that; you could have the best horse and a broken carriage, and what do you get?
-The end result is not good.
+The result is not good.

 Effective leaders need a strong set of guiding principles.
-Regardless of whether or not those principles are deemed ethical or unethical, an effective leader would find it difficult to make sound decisions not knowing what direction they were wanting to go.
+Regardless of whether or not those principles are deemed ethical or unethical, an effective leader would find it difficult to make sound decisions, not knowing what direction they wanted to go.
 We could reference Hitler; were his actions ethical or unethical?
 There are still cultures around the world that view his actions as just and morally sound.
-Perception and/or frame is key.
-This is much like asking whether or not Pope Urban II was ethically sound for his decisions or if leaders during the mid-1700s were ethical.
+Perception and/or frame are key.
+This is much like asking whether or not Pope Urban II was ethically sound in his decisions or if leaders during the mid-1700s were ethical.

 I believe ethics have a solid place in all leadership; past, present, and future.
 This is because every leader must make decisions about what is right and wrong for their followers and themselves.
-I’m suggesting that if you find yourself in a leadership position of any kind, that you take a moment to evaluate your motives, reasons, and direction.
-Are your decisions right for just you, or are they right for your followers?
+If you find yourself in a leadership position of any kind, I suggest you take a moment to evaluate your motives, reasons, and direction.
+Are your decisions right for just you, or are they suitable for your followers?
 You are a part of history, and it is the perception of that history that will be your legacy.